rkp8/SmartGymsScheduleManager/README.md

 ## Account types

 `admin` -  Adds new trainers and classes.
-Can assign classes to trainers.
-Can see list of all: appointments, trainers, members, invoices.
+Assigns classes to trainers.
+Sees list of all: appointments, trainers, members, invoices.

 `trainer` -  Creates a working plan, add breaks to that working plan and change the classes they teach.